MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 ## Hide complexities.

 - Perfect operator is a black box.
+- Black box do not create dependencies.
+Enable future evolution and development.
 - Do not expose members of user data operators.
 Make members of the function private.
 - Common data for series of operators are local.
 - Push operators in factory function, or lambda function if ad hoc solution.